polds/expr-playground/README.md

 ## License

-CEL Playground is available under the Apache 2.0 license.
+Expr Playground and the original CEL Playground is available under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more info.